aws/aws-rfdk/CONTRIBUTING.md

-# Contributing to the AWS Render Farm Deployment Kit (AWS RFDK)
+# Contributing to the Render Farm Deployment Kit on AWS (RFDK)

-Thanks for your interest in contributing to the AWS RFDK! ❤️
+Thanks for your interest in contributing to the RFDK! ❤️

 This document describes how to set up a development environment and submit your contributions.
 Please read it carefully and let us know if it's not up-to-date (even better, submit a PR with your  corrections ;-)).